kvasdopil/ui-gen/README.md

 - [ ] Streaming responses for faster perceived performance
 - [ ] Keyboard shortcuts for navigation
 - [ ] Screen arrangement/organization tools

-## Rules

-- do not launch dev server yourself, ask user to do that instead
-- run `yarn lint` to check if the project builds
-- write notes to yourself in `docs/MEMORY.md`
-- run `yarn format` after you're done with the code